telerik/blazor-ui-messages/README.md

 Make sure that you have read and signed the [Blazor UI Contribution License Agreement (CLA)]() first.

+## Notes

+The Telerik UI for Blazor suite evolves quickly, with many new features and components being added constantly.

+This means that translations created at a given point in time may not contain all strings used in newer versions, so you may need to amend them.

+If you do so, feel free to contribute your work.

+You can find an up-to-date list of the used strings in the demos solution we provide.
+Telerik maintains the main `Messages.resx` file to have the full list with each release.

 ## See Also

 This repository does not contain the actual source code of the components, or the demos application.